By Charity Beall, Chief Financial Officer (CFO) & Treasurer

 Here’s something else that hasn’t changed: Christian Healthcare Ministries (CHM).
-CHM, a ministry of Kingdom sons and daughters faithfully sharing each other’s medical expense burdens.
+CHM, a ministry of Kingdom sons and daughters exercising their faith and sharing each other’s medical expense burdens.

 As of the end of April, CHM received medical bills related to the coronavirus for nine members, with bills totaling $153,520.
 This number will grow and we continue to track it; however, I know that our God has already provided for it.

 Through your faithful giving, CHM shared $43 million in March and $48.7 million in April, during a period when government officials required CHM and other organizations to make significant changes in operations for protection from the virus.
 Even so, CHM continues to serve you.
 Operationally, we are finding greater efficiencies and expanded capacities to take care of you, our members, and our staff.